kdabir/tomcat-instance-manager/README.md

 Example: once we download the project, we would have tomcat6/tomcat7 `.bat` files in the directory.
 Lets say we extract tomcat-instance-manager to `D:\scripts\`

-Now we want to create two instances of tomcat, calling it default instance (for some app to keep running on this instance, e.g. some REST services) and other as dev instance (which can be used to test the apps we are developing)
+Now we want to create two instances of tomcat, calling it `default` instance (for some app to keep running on this instance, e.g. some REST services) and other as `dev` instance (which can be used to test the apps we are developing)

-### Creating Dev instance
+### Creating instances

+*Creating `dev` instance*

     D:\scripts>tomcat6 create-instance tomcat-dev d:\etc\tomcat-profiles tcdev "Tomcat dev Instance" D:\sdk\tomcat-6.0\conf\catalina.policy